 A company that is incorporated for the purpose of public good and non-profit purposes is a Public Company Limited by Guarantee.
 Societies and organisations that are registered for the purpose of promoting arts or for the purpose of charity fall in this category.
 The liability of its members is limited to the amount that the members undertake to contribute to the assets of the company in the event of its winding up.
 The amount of guarantee by the members will be stated in the Memorandum of Association.
 The amount is usually nominal.
 The names of such companies do not have the word ‘Limited’.

-It must be noted that there is no shares involved in this type of entity.
+It must be noted that there are no shares involved in this type of entity.
 As long as it is a going concern the members are not required to pay any capital.
-This structure is generally used by non-trading and non-commercial entities such as trade associations, charitable bodies, professional societies, religious bodies, incorporated clubs or other not-for-profit undertakings.
+This structure is generally used by non-trading and non-commercial entities such as trade associations, charitable bodies, professional societies, religious bodies, incorporated clubs, or other not-for-profit undertakings.

 This is the most basic structure and second most popular type of entity.
 There is only one individual or corporate owner, hence the name Sole Proprietorship.
-The registration with ACRA must be renewed annually.
+The registration with ACRA must be renewed up to 60 days before the expiry date.
 There is no legal veil separating the business from its owner.
-The business although registered with ACRA, does not result in a separate legal entity therefore the owner’s risk is unlimited.
+The business although registered with ACRA does not result in a separate legal entity therefore the owner’s risk is unlimited.
 The owner is personally liable for the debts of the company.
 Sole Proprietorship is exempted from annual filing.

-There are serious downsides to the owner if the business falls into huge debts or is sued for other liabilities.
-The personal assets of the owner will be attached in such litigations or for recovery of debts.
-It will be challenging to raise capital all of which may have to come from the owner only and the lending institutions generally ask for personal assets to be furnished as collaterals.
+There are serious downsides to the owner of the business falls into huge debts or issued for other liabilities.
+The personal assets of the owner will be attached in such litigations or for the recovery of debts.
+It will be challenging to raise capital all of which may have to come from the owner only and the lending institutions generally ask for personal assets to be furnished as collateral.
 It typically does not bear a prestigious perception.
 The lack of access to capital and poor perception will hinder its growth and expansion.